barton-satchwill/FSOC/README.md

 The phototransistor and laser introduce a *lot* of uncertainty.
 The table reports typical response time I gleaned from a bit of reading.
 I tried to nail down exactly what the response time of *my* phototransistor was, but was never able to achieve convincing results.
 Phototransistors are sensitive to saturation, and a pulse of light that is too bright can actually lengthen the response time.
 Test results varied enormously depending on the position and intensity of the laser.

-##Stability
+## Stability
 Early iterations of the code were not stable, and suffered from bit slip as the clocks on the transmitter and receiver drifted apart.
 This was addressed by periodically re-synchronising the receiver, and by taking multiple samples from the phototransistor each cycle.
 Thus, the actual time to read a single bit is better expressed as 13.5+(4.5*n*) μsec for *n* samples.

 Timer frequency, number of samples per bit, and re-synchronisation period became tuning parameters for the system.

-##Results
+## Results
 Ultimately, I was able to achieve a remarkably stable system transmitting data at a whopping 15 kilobits per second, beating the [14,400][14400] modems of the mid 90's .

-##Next Steps
+## Next Steps
-The next obvious evolution for this project is to use orbiting mirrors to send a signal from the Earth to my base on the far side of the Moon.
+The next obvious evolution for this project is to use orbiting mirrors to send a signal from the Earth to my secret base on the far side of the Moon.

 [FSOC]: https://en.wikipedia.org/wiki/Free-space_optical_communication